Available by Phone 24/7

 Trials

-It is a common misconception all court cases go to trial.
+It is a common misconception that all court cases go to trial.
 Today, in family law cases, jury trials are often discussed but rarely experienced.
 Annually, less than 1% of parent-child cases tried to a final judgment in Texas family courts involve a jury trial.
 While many cases are set for jury trial, very few are actually tried all the way to a jury verdict.

 Money is almost always a consideration for all parties involved in a family law case.
 Jury trials are far more expensive and last longer than a trial before the court.
 If one side is more financially sound than the other, requesting a jury trial can move the opposing side towards settlement.
-A request for a jury trial may persuade an irrational party to settle so that their dirty laundry it not publicly aired in front of a jury.
+A request for a jury trial may persuade an irrational party to settle so that their dirty laundry is not publicly aired in front of a jury.

 Jury trials are only available in limited circumstances in family law.
 Jury findings regarding property characterization as community or separate, as well as the value of certain assets are binding on the court.
-However, the jury cannot decide how the assets and debts of the parties will be divided.
-That is left for the judge.

-A party is entitled to a jury verdict on the issues of who should be appointed a managing conservator or a possessory conservator.
 The jury can also decide if there will be a geographical restriction of the primary residence.
 However, a jury cannot decide what periods of possession a party will have with the children or what rights and duties that conservator will have to make child-rearing decisions.

 Why would you want a trial before the judge without a jury?